tterrag1098/WAILAPlugins/README.md

 - Forestry
   - Sapling genomes
   - Pollinated leaves info
-  - Current bees inside apiaries (and genome info)
+  - Current bees inside apiaries/beehouses/alvearies (and genome info)
   - Apiary errors (No flowers, no drone, etc.)
   - Progress percentage of current breed
-  - RF leve of machines and engines
+  - RF in of engines
-  - Heat percentage of engines
+  - Heat in engines

 - Magical Crops
   - Growth percentage and hovering icon of the product of the plant